JamesN883/vn-aviation-analytics-dashboard/README.md

 # Vietnam Aviation Analytics

 ## Introduction
-The **Vietnam Aviation Analytics** dashboard, powered by AEVION, is an interactive and user-friendly platform for analyzing key aviation metrics such as flight volumes, passenger trends, pricing patterns, and route coverage.
-This tool enables users to explore aviation data through intuitive navigation and insightful visualizations, tailored to their specific needs.
+The AEVION provides an interactive and user-friendly platform for analyzing key aviation metrics such as flight volumes, passenger trends, pricing patterns, and route coverage.
+By incorporating intuitive navigation and insightful visualizations, the application enables users to explore aviation data and gain actionable insights tailored to their needs.
+Users can filter data by airline, departure and arrival locations, and specific dates, allowing for personalized and detailed exploration of historical trends or future predictions.

-The dashboard offers:
-- **Customizable Filters**: Filter data by airline, departure and arrival locations, and specific dates.
-- **Visualizations**: Bar charts, heatmaps, scatter plots, and geographic maps for enhanced data exploration.
-- **Key Metrics**: Summary of total travelers and flights for a high-level overview.

-Whether you are a traveler planning your trip, an airline optimizing operations, or a policymaker shaping strategies, this dashboard serves as a versatile and valuable tool.
+The dashboard features various visualization tools, including a bar chart comparing total flights by airline, a heatmap showcasing flight density by hour, a geographic map of passenger routes and flight coverage, and a scatter plot analyzing daily pricing trends.
+These visualizations are further complemented by summary metrics like total travelers and flights, offering a high-level overview of industry activity.

+The layout is designed with ease of use in mind, featuring a left navigation bar for quick access to sections.
+The application is highly versatile, serving customers planning their trips, airlines optimizing operations, and policymakers shaping strategies.

 ---